Manage swarm security with public key infrastructure (PKI)

 When you create a swarm by running

-	docker swarm init, the Docker Engine
+docker swarm init, Docker designates itself

-	designates itself as a manager node.
-By default, the manager node generates

-	itself a new root Certificate
+as a manager node.
+By default, the manager node generates a new root Certificate

-	Authority (CA) along with a key pair to secure
+Authority (CA) along with a key pair, which are used to secure communications

-	the docker swarm init CLI
+docker swarm init command.

-	The diagram below illustrates how worker manager nodes and worker nodes encrypt communications using a minimum of TLS 1.2.
+The diagram below illustrates how manager nodes and worker nodes encrypt communications using a minimum of TLS 1.2.

 The example below shows the information from a certificate from a worker node:

 Not After : Nov 28 03:39:00 2016 GMT